-Will Brink reviews the range of treatments for one of the most common problems faced by strength training athletes - joint pain
+Will Brink reviews the range of treatments for one of the most common problems faced by strength training athletes - joint pain.

 Types of joint problems

-There are of course different types of problems that cause common joint pain in athletes and "normal" people alike.
+There are, of course, different types of problems that cause common joint pain in athletes and "normal" people alike.
 Bursitis, tendinitis, various types of arthritis, and other afflictions, can be the cause of a person's aching joints.
 Briefly, here is a description of the most common types and causes of joint pain that afflict athletes:

 Arthritis: There are many different forms of arthritis.
 The two most common are osteoarthritis and rheumatoid arthritis.
-Of the two, osteoarthritis is by far the most common to bodybuilders and other athletes.
+Of the two, osteoarthritis is by far the most common among bodybuilders and other athletes.
 Caused by wear and tear on the joints, osteoarthritis is characterized by a deterioration of the cartilage at the ends of the bones.
-The once smooth cartilage becomes rough thus causing more and more friction and pain.
+The once smooth cartilage becomes rough, thus causing more and more friction and pain.
 Left untreated and unchecked, this can become very debilitating for the hard training athlete.
 Chronic osteoarthritis has ended the career of numerous athletes.

-The treatment options we are going to look at relate to natural compounds, or mixtures of natural compounds, that could save a person with aching joints years of pain and possibly even more.
-Unfortunately, the treatments offered by traditional medicine at this time are generally of little use to highly active people.
+The treatment options we are going to look at, relate to natural compounds, or mixtures of natural compounds, that could save a person with aching joints years of pain and even more.
+Unfortunately, the treatments offered by traditional medicine at this time are of little use to highly active people.
 Most of the treatments for joint problems address the symptoms (pain, swelling, etc.) rather than the cause and can often make the problem worse in the long run.
-Non-steroidal anti-inflammatory, cortical steroid injections, joint replacement, and the always useful "stay off it" advice does not tend to yield the results most athletes want.
+Non-steroidal anti-inflammatory, cortical steroid injections, joint replacement, and the always useful "stay off it" advice do not tend to yield the results most athletes want.

 If you look at the names of the aforementioned types of joint problems, you will notice they all end with the term "itis," as in tendin-itis, arthr-itis, and burs-itis.
 The suffix "-itis" means "inflammation of " according to The American Medical Association Encyclopaedia of Medicine.
 Knowing this, you can see that bursitis means inflammation of the bursae sack, tendinitis means inflammation of the tendons, and arthritis means....well you get the point.
-Medical terms for afflictions that end in "-itis" tell us that though the causes and manifestations are different, the final problems is one of inflammation.
+Medical terms for afflictions that end in "-itis" tell us that though the causes and manifestations are different, the final problem is inflammation.

 Inflammation is characterized by pain, swelling, redness, and less obvious symptoms.
-This leads us finally to our list of natural compounds/products that might just save the joints of the person reading this article who thought their workouts would never be the same because their joints are giving them so much trouble.
-These products tend to address not only the symptoms of the problem-that is the inflammation-but the underlying causes as well.
+This leads us finally to our list of natural compounds/products that might save the joints of the person reading this article who thought their workouts would never be the same because their joints are giving them so much trouble.
+These products tend to address not only the symptoms of the problem that is the inflammation-but the underlying causes as well.

 As strange as it might seem, the main ingredient (gelatin) in good old Jello might be just what the doctor ordered for painful joints.
-Gelatin has been market world wide for many years as a food and as a supplement.
+Gelatin has been market worldwide for many years as a food and as a supplement.
 Gelatin is made from animal collagen.
 In all animals-including man- collagen is an essential structural protein that forms an important part of bones, tendons, and connective tissues.
 It is a tough insoluble protein that is essential for keeping the many cells and tissues of the body together.
-Gelatin contains an exceptionally high content of two amino acids which play an important part in collagen formation, namely proline and glycine.
+Gelatin contains an exceptionally high content of two amino acids that play an important part in collagen formation, namely proline and glycine.

 Although chondrocytes are critical for collagen formation, their number is limited and their ability to form this much needed protein is influenced by heredity, age, physical activity (too little or too much), injury, and availability of nutrients.
-Although bone metabolism is quite complex and not fully understood, there are a growing number of studies showing the intake of just ten grams per day of hydrolyzed gelatin is effective in greatly reducing pain, improving mobility and overall bone/cartilage health.
-Several randomized, double-blinded, crossover trials have shown improvements in symptoms related to joint pain (Adem et. al. Therapiewoche, 1991).
+Although bone metabolism is quite complex and not fully understood, there are a growing number of studies showing the intake of just ten grams per day of hydrolyzed gelatin is effective in reducing pain, improving mobility, and overall bone/cartilage health.
+Several randomized, double-blinded, crossover trials have shown improvements in symptoms related to joint pain (Adem et al. Therapiewoche, 1991).
 The people at Knox (the Jello people) have made a product specifically for bone health and joints called NutraJoint.
-It contains hydrolyzed gelatin, calcium, and vitamin C. Calcium is of obvious importance to bone health and vitamin C is an essential and limiting nutrient for connective tissue formation.
+It contains hydrolyzed gelatin, calcium, and vitamin C. Calcium is of obvious importance to bone health, and vitamin C is an essential and limiting nutrient for connective tissue formation.
 NutraJoint is cheap, has no side effects, and tastes good.
 I recommend one packet mixed with OJ with breakfast for people suffering from joint pain.

 Flaxseed oil for everything!

 Many bodybuilders and other athletes are starting to see the many benefits of flaxseed oil for all sorts of uses.
-One obvious use of flaxseed oil is a reduction in pain due to any type of inflammatory condition, including joint troubles.
-To understand why this is so, the reader must now endure a crash course in the topic of essential fatty acids and the many products made by these fatty acids found in the body.
-If you already know all this stuff you can skip over this material, but if you don't know it, you will need this information for the rest of the article.
+One obvious use of flaxseed oil is a reduction in pain due to any inflammatory condition, including joint troubles.
+To understand why this is so, the reader must now endure a crash course on the topic of essential fatty acids and the many products made by these fatty acids found in the body.
+If you already know all this stuff, you can skip over this material, but if you don't know it, you will need this information for the rest of the article.

-The definition of an essential nutrient is anything the body cannot make itself and therefore must be obtained from the diet.
-We need to eat an assortment of vitamins and minerals, approximately nine to eleven amino acids, and two fatty acids to stay alive and healthy.
+The definition of an essential nutrient is anything the body cannot make itself and therefore, must be obtained from the diet.
+We need to eat an assortment of vitamins and minerals, nine to eleven amino acids, and two fatty acids to stay alive and healthy.
 The two essential fatty acids (EFAS) are called linoleic acid and alpha-linolenic acid.
-The first being an Omega-6 fatty acid and the latter being an Omega-3 fatty acid.
-If the term "Omega-3 fatty acid" rings a bell for you it should.
+The first is an Omega-6 fatty acid and the latter is an Omega-3 fatty acid.
+If the term "Omega-3 fatty acid" rings a bell for you, it should.
 Fish oils are also well publicized and researched Omega-3 fatty acids (see below) that have been shown to have many benefits.
 "So what does all this have to do with my aching joints?" you are thinking.
 Ok, here is the skinny on why you had to endure that previous section.
 Flaxseed oil is exceptionally high in Omega-3 fatty acids (alpha-linolenic acid).
 Omega-3 fatty acids, from fish, flax, etc., have been shown in the scientific/medical literature to reduce inflammation of any kind.

-People, who add in 1 to 3 tablespoons a day of flaxseed oil to a protein drink, or over a salad, often notice a reduction in pain in their joints, not to mention all the other great things EFAS can do for the hard training bodybuilder.
+People, who add 1 to 3 tablespoons a day of flaxseed oil to a protein drink, or over a salad, often notice a reduction in pain in their joints, not to mention all the other great things EFAS can do for the hard training bodybuilder.
 Flaxseed oil can be found in any large health food store under such brands as Flora, Omega, Barleans, and several other names.
-Even better than flax perhaps, Udo's Choice oil is a great blend of different oils.
+Even better than flax, Udo's Choice oil is a great blend of different oils.

-High quality kitchen sink formulas
+High-quality kitchen sink formulas

 Conclusion and Recommendations

-If you are one of the millions of people who suffer from chronic joint pain when you hit the gym, first make sure you are not making any of the most common mistakes outlined in the beginning of this article.
+If you are one of the millions of people who suffer from chronic joint pain when you hit the gym, first make sure you are not making any of the most common mistakes outlined at the beginning of this article.
 Secondly, get an opinion from a good sports medicine doctor as to exactly what your problem is.
-You don't want to self diagnose what could be a serious problem.
+You don't want to self-diagnose what could be a serious problem.
 Finally, start with one of the above products and see if it improves your condition.
 Wait at least a few months before you make your assessment.
 Add in a second or third product if you don't think you are getting the results you want, which would be of course less pain and greater mobility through the joint in question.
-Hey, I never said it was going to be cheap and easy, but if serious joint pain is taking all the fun out of your workouts, it will be worth your time and money.
-See you in the gym.
+Hey, I never said it was going to be cheap and easy, but if the serious joint pain is taking all the fun out of your workouts, it will be worth your time and money.
+See you at the gym.

 This article first appeared in: